Art Gallery of Ontario: Online presence

 The AGO was the first Canadian museum included in the Google Art Project (later renamed Google Arts & Culture), where 166 pieces from the permanent collection are available for viewing, including works by Paul Gauguin, Gian Lorenzo Bernini, Tom Thomson, Emily Carr, Anthony van Dyck, and Gerhard Richter.
-As of 2016, there is no "street view" option to tour the museum online.
+As of 2016, there is no full "street view" option to tour the museum online from Google Maps, only 360-degree views of certain galleries are available.